devakino/KnowledgeFlow/README.md

-1st Learning what is NLP(Nautral Language Processing)
-          Basics of NLP
-          Working of NLP
-          Each NLP Process in detail

-2nd Learning about the Limitations of RNN(Recurrent Neural Network) & LSTM(Long Short Term Memory Networks)

-3rd Learning the needs of Transformers
-          What are transformers
-          Need of transformers
-          Concept of Self Attention(Query, Key, Vector)
-          Architecture of Transformers(Encoding-Decoding Architecture)

-4th Learning WHat is Chunking
-          Types of Chunking
-          Chunking Strategies

-5th Learning What is Embedding
-          Text Embedding
-          Vector Embedding
-          Contextual Embedding
-          Text/Sentence EMbedding

-6th Learning What are vector databases/vector stores

-7th Learning the Vector Search Strategies

-8th Learning What are LLMs(Large Language Models)

-9th Learning What is GPT(Generative Pre-Trained Models)

-10th Learning Introduction to RAG(Retrieval Augmented Generation)

-11th Learning Introduction to LangChain(Youtube Playlist "Harish Neel")
-          Chat Models
-          Prompt Templates
-          Chains
-          RAGs
-          Agents
+# 📚 Learning Journey: NLP to RAG

+## 1️⃣ Learning What is NLP (Natural Language Processing)
+- Basics of NLP
+- Working of NLP
+- Each NLP Process in detail

+---

+## 2️⃣ Learning about the Limitations of RNN (Recurrent Neural Network) & LSTM (Long Short Term Memory Networks)

+---

+## 3️⃣ Learning the Needs of Transformers
+- What are Transformers
+- Need of Transformers
+- Concept of Self Attention (Query, Key, Vector)
+- Architecture of Transformers (Encoding-Decoding Architecture)

+---

+## 4️⃣ Learning What is Chunking
+- Types of Chunking
+- Chunking Strategies

+---

+## 5️⃣ Learning What is Embedding
+- Text Embedding
+- Vector Embedding
+- Contextual Embedding
+- Text/Sentence Embedding

+---

+## 6️⃣ Learning What are Vector Databases / Vector Stores

+---

+## 7️⃣ Learning the Vector Search Strategies

+---

+## 8️⃣ Learning What are LLMs (Large Language Models)

+---

+## 9️⃣ Learning What is GPT (Generative Pre-Trained Models)

+---

+## 🔟 Learning Introduction to RAG (Retrieval Augmented Generation)

+---

+## 🔁 Learning Introduction to LangChain (YouTube Playlist: *Harish Neel*)
+- Chat Models
+- Prompt Templates
+- Chains
+- RAGs
+- Agents